snowplow/marketing-attribution-accelerator/content/_index.md

 #### Who is this guide for?

-- Data practitioners who would like to get familiar with further options for modelling Snowplow data.
+- Data practitioners who would like to get familiar with further options for modeling Snowplow data.
 - Data practitioners who want to learn how to use the fractribution dbt package, to gain insight into ROAS figures using fractional attribution as quickly as possible.

 ***